Meetings & Committees

 Contact: Juan Carlos Aguirre

-Next Meeting: March 4, Location TBD
+Next Meeting: June 3, location TBD

 San Jose Downtown Foundation